profile

 .

-This is sixth month into my first job ever.
+This is sixth month into my first job..
+Ever.

-Though I am concerned and unclear about my personal and professional growth at this job...
-That's probably okay.
+Though I am a little confused and unclear about my growth at this job...
+But that's probably okay.
+I'll get enough opportunities to grow and learn in future.

-Suddenly, my cellphone rings ... 📲
+My cellphone rings ...

 But, in reality, Osama is no way near the workplace.

-"Ma'am, I already told you ...
-Osama is here somewhere in the building".
-I too respond with a raised voice.
+"Ma'am, I already told you...
+Osama is here somewhere in the building"...I too responded with a raised voice.

 She then hangs up the phone... without saying another word.

-Does she have cameras installed in the office?
+Was it my hesitation or does she have cameras secretly installed in the office?

-I don't know but what I do is I've made a big mistake that might even cost me my job.
+I don't know but what I do know is I've made a big mistake that might even cost me my job.

 And this is Pakistan...
 I may not get another job for at least a year.
-More than half of my fellow graduates are still jobless.
-I'm no Einstein.
+More than half of my fellow graduates are still jobless...

-The walk from my cubicle to the conference room feels like the longest walk of my life.
+I start walking from my cubicle to the conference room but...

 "Today, one of you not only lied but also misbehaved with one of our company's top executives which is unacceptable at my company."